Distributional Robustness Bounds Generalization Errors: Additional Discussions on The Concept System of Distributional Robustness

 In this example, we assume that $\xi$ follows a degenerate distribution at $-\delta$ in the true case and at $\delta$ in the perturbed case.
 The optimal objective value is zero for both two cases, but the optimal solutions are different.
 Hence, in this example, the robustness measure of the associated model set in terms of solution is $1$, while that in terms of objective value is $0$. \stp \end{example}

 In applied statistics, e.g., M-estimation, we focus on the robustness in terms of solution.
 This is because, for example, in the robust estimation of the location parameter of a distribution, we need to guarantee that the robust location estimate is sufficiently close to the true location (N.B. the location of a distribution is usually its mean).
 However, in many real-life applications in, e.g., operations research, management science, machine learning, and signal processing, we might be concerned with the robustness in terms of objective value because we only need to guarantee that the objective value does not significantly change when the model perturbations exist.
-Nevertheless, under some continuity conditions of the functional $T$ in $B_{\epsilon}(\Po)$, the two kinds of robustness can be simultaneously guaranteed.

 The concept of \bfit{robust model functional}, or robust model set, in Definitions \ref{def:dist-robust-sol} and \ref{def:dist-robust-obj} are more ideological than practical because, in real-world problems, we are interested in finding a \quotemark{robust solution} that is workable for every model in a nominal model set, which gives birth to the concept of \bfit{robust solution} in Definition \ref{def:sol-dist-robust}, in contrast to the concept of robust model set in Definitions \ref{def:dist-robust-sol} and \ref{def:dist-robust-obj}.